craigbarnes/ltcn/README.md

   function (in text mode), given the same input.
 * Ignore a single `return` keyword before the opening, outermost brace, as a convenience for the above.
-* Provide the same security advantages as `JSON.parse` does compared to `eval`, for parsing input originating from untrusted sources or networks.
+* Provide the same security advantages as `JSON.parse` does, as compared to `eval`, for parsing input originating from untrusted sources or networks.

 Non-goals: